lemon-prog123/Ego4D-ECCV-LAM/README.md

 And for the annations of headpose, you can directly use model in [deep-head-pose](https://github.com/natanielruiz/deep-head-pose) and run it on your face crops.
 We use 'uid-trackid-frameid' as keys in our headpose annations.
 Please refer to [dataset/data_loader.py](./dataset/data_loader.py).

-And we will release our filter JSON FILE for train set later.
+And we release our filter JSON FILE for train set later in [train_filter](https://www.aliyundrive.com/s/cfQFkMvkzUX)

 ### Train